Photo overview of Botswana as a traveller

 The Okavango Delta in Botswana

-The first stop in nature for me was the Okavango Delta.
-After a boat-ride that took us about three hours, we finally arrived at our camp on Peperi Island.
-There we stayed in tents for three nights.
-Each night we heard animals nearby.
-Especially the roaring of lions.
+My first stop in nature was the Okavango Delta.
+After a boat ride that took us about three hours, we finally arrived at our camp on Peperi Island.
+There, we stayed in tents for three nights.
+Each night, we heard animals nearby, especially the roaring of lions.

-During the day we did walking safari’s and sometimes took the Mokoro to go to other islands.
-An adventure full of running from hippo’s, enjoying boats, and soaring through the sky in helicopters.
+During the day, we did walking safaris and sometimes took the Mokoro to go to other islands.
+It was an adventure full of running from hippo’s, enjoying boats, and soaring through the sky in helicopters.

 Moremi National Park in Botswana

 The second stop in a big nature reserve was Moremi National Park.
 We stayed in small tents for two nights.
-Our camp was even visited by a wild hyena.
-Just to show you how wild the campsites are.
-Good thing that getting close to nature also means experiencing nature to it’s fullest.
+A wild hyena visited our camp, just to show you how wild the campsites are.
+It’s a good thing that getting close to nature also means experiencing nature to its fullest.

 Savuti National Park in Botswana

-Back to back with Moremi, was a visit to Savuti.
-A region where we spotted loads of lion, hyena babies, and elephants.
-Another two nights of camping in the wild.
-This time too close to a hyena den to my taste.
+Back-to-back with Moremi, we visited Savuti, a region where we spotted loads of lions, hyena babies, and elephants.
+We then spent another two nights camping in the wild, this time too close to a hyena den to my taste.
 It was still a couple of kilometers, but still.

 A collection of the elephants of Botswana

-Although I’ve seen a lot of them, and after a while, you kind of wished you saw other animals too, elephants are so intense.
+Although I’ve seen many of them, and after a while, you wish you saw other animals too, elephant spotting is so intense.

-Babies seeking safety near their mother, bulls walking around alone with power, or herds of elephant roaming around and observing you.
-I thought a collection of all the elephant pictures would be a nice tribute to this immense and powerful animals.
+Babies seeking safety near their mothers, bulls walking around alone with power, or herds of elephants roaming around and observing you—I thought a collection of all the elephant pictures would be a nice tribute to these immense and powerful animals.

 My favorite Botswana pictures

-It’s not in any of the previous categories, but I have to share it.
+It’s not in any previous categories, but I must share it.
 This photo was made during a lightning storm in the Makgadikgadi salt pan.
-We were camping in the open air at One-tree island.
-Right in the middle of the immense salt pans.
-Kilometers of nothing to all sides.
-An awesome view of the lightning bolts in the distance and the vastness of space right above us.
+We were camping in the open air at One-tree Island, right in the middle of the immense salt pans.
+There were kilometers of nothing to all sides.
+We had an awesome view of the lightning bolts in the distance and the vastness of space right above us.